Yao228/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 8-print_base16.c Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.

 File 9-print_comb.c Write a program that prints all possible combinations of single-digit numbers.

+File 100-print_comb3.c Write a program that prints all possible different combinations of two digits.